Qiskit/RFCs/0012-algorithms-migration.md

 to release Qiskit 1.0 should also be taken into account, as they imply a commitment to whatever is kept in Qiskit.

+**Decision**

 After analizing pros and cons for both options, our current plan is to design a migration plan that follows **Path 1**.
+This allows us to focus on the move to the new repository as an initial step, without deciding specifically which algorithms/utilities might be added back to Qiskit.
 Should new considerations be taken into account, this plan could change.

 ### Migration plan